FY 2015

 kodai_2

-In the "Practical Case Studies (Universities)," Professor Tsutsui of Kyoto Seika University introduced the importance of changing the way we have been thinking about learning, and the significance and effects of classes created not only with faculty members but also with students and working adults.
+In “Practical Examples (University),” Prof. Tsutsui of Kyoto Seika University introduced the importance of changing the conventional view of learning, as well as the significance and effectiveness of classes created not only with faculty members but also with students and working adults.

-In the afternoon, in order to further delve into AL at high schools, speakers from Rakuto Prefectural High School and Hiyoshigaoka Municipal High School took the stage for discussion.
-When we were asked to introduce specific examples of high school sites in various academic age groups, many participants listened while nodding.
+In the afternoon, in order to further delve into AL in high school settings, we invited speakers from Rakuto Prefectural High School and Hiyoshigaoka Municipal High School to hold discussions.
+When he introduced specific examples of high school settings in various academic levels, many participants nodded their heads and listened.

 kodai_1